If you entered the site here, please click the "Home" button above to start on the first page.

 Now who else might consider a Universal Life policy?

 If you are looking for level lifetime coverage with no anticipation of cash value growth, Universal Life can be a good choice.
 You are simply getting a guaranteed death benefit in the future for a fixed cost.
 If this is what you want, I have no problem with it, although I would prefer you max out your retirement plans options first.
+Also, if you buy it, plan to keep it.
+If you cancel this type of policy early, there will be substantial surrender charges assessed againt your cash value.

 As I mentioned above, the newer contracts offer better lifetime guaranteed-premium coverage than the 1980's and 1990's versions.
 Be sure you are paying the lifetime guaranteed premium as many policies offer lower premiums but don't guarantee them for life.
 Don't find yourself in the same situation as those described above.
 This is not always clear.
 Everything will be listed in the proposal you will have to sign.
 Read everything.
 If you apply, ask for copies of the policy delivery receipts to be faxed to you prior to final meeting with the agent.
 When the agent arrives, there will be little time to examine everything before they want you to sign and get out the door.
 If you get stuck, fax me a copy of the proposal and I will tell you what you're getting.
 We offer this service free of charge.
 If more research or company contact is needed, our fee is $225 per hour with a two hour minimum